 Tuesday July 18, 2000, Day 15

 In the morning we started getting ready to leave Agatothonisi for Samos.
 We untied the shore line, raised, the second anchor, raised and secured the zodiac on the deck, and then raised the main anchor.
 We left at 0820.
 Outside the cove and at the entrance of the bay the wind was violent, gusting to 40 knots.
 But further out the wind was a more reasonable 19-30 knots NNW.
 We raised the main, no reefs, and sailed SE.
-After rounding the island, the wind and the chop were totally against our direction which was N. I tacked to the E and opened the headsail by 50%.
+After rounding the island, the wind and the chop were totally against our direction which was from the N. I tacked to the E and opened the headsail by 50%.
 After several tacks we made slow progress towards Samos but avoided the spray and the banging that we would had to endure had we motored totally against the weather.

 By 1300 we were near Pythagorio, our intended destination.
 At that time, we changed our minds and decided to go to Poseidonio instead and avoid the heat of the harbor, so we kept on sailing.
 We were overtaken by several large cruise ships heading for the Mycale Channel.
 We also had to change our course to avoid a large inflatable tending a diver right in the middle of the channel.
 We arrived in Poseidonio [37° 42.7' N 27° 03.4' E] at 1415.
 With all the tacks we had covered a distance of 28.6 M (the direct distance is about 15).
 We dropped our main CQR anchor on a sandy spot at 4 m and let out 40 m of chain.